-David Watson is a doctoral candidate at the Oxford Internet Institute, where his research focuses on the epistemological foundations of machine learning.
+David Watson was a doctoral candidate at the Oxford Internet Institute, where his research focused on the epistemological foundations of machine learning.

 Machine learning, epistemology, open source software, causal inference

 - (2021) "Testing Conditional Independence in Supervised Learning Algorithms", Machine Learning.
 110 (8) 2107-2129.

 - (2021) Rational Shapley Values.

 - (2021) "Local Explanations Via Necessity and Sufficiency: Unifying Theory and Practice", CoRR. abs/2103.14651.

 - (2021) "Operationalizing Complex Causes: A Pragmatic View of Mediation", International Conference on Machine Learning 2021.

 - (2020) "M3C: Monte Carlo reference-based consensus clustering", Scientific Reports.
 10 (1) 1816.